 These strategies are more important than ever as mental health problems among students are a critical concern.
-Whether learning virtually or returning to the in-person classroom, many students are experiencing anxiety, depression, and suicidal ideations.
+Whether learning virtually or returning to the in-person classroom, many students are experiencing anxiety, depression, and suicidal thoughts.
 Educators shared their ideas during a webinar held recently by the National Center for School Safety.
 It was one of several held recently in conjunction with Sandy Hook Promise.

 “More students are isolated than ever before and we know it can have negative impacts,” said Dr. Rachel Masi, the research director for Sandy Hook Promise.
 “We also know from our research that school connections matter.”

 “A positive relationship with a teacher or trusted adult can improve academic performance, peer relationships, and help a student feel more connected to the school,” she said.
 “That interaction can impact children on so many levels and can moderate that feeling of isolation.”

 Trying to stay connected with your students is no easy task these days.
 Many students are still distance learning or in hybrid models.
 And coming back to school full-time will also have its own set of complications.

 “When in the classroom, teachers can do a wellness check at the beginning of the day,” said La-Shanda West, a high school educator who has taught in Miami for nearly 20 years.
 “Ask your students how they are doing and how they feel, and let them know that how they feel matters.
 A little support can go a long way.”

 Depending on your school’s bell and class time structure, West noted that wellness checks can be done during the first five or ten minutes of class, and another check in the middle of the school day.

 Mary Pat Carr, the assistant principal of a high school in North Carolina with more than 2,400 students, said about half of the students are learning virtually while half are in the classroom.